Def Jam Recordings: 2000s

 Under Jay-Z's leadership, Def Jam launched the successful careers of contemporary R&B singers Rihanna and Ne-Yo.
 At the end of 2007, after he released American Gangster, Jay-Z decided not to renew his contract as the president and CEO of Def Jam in order to start his new Live Nation venture, Roc Nation.
 Following Jay-Z's departure, L.A.
 Reid took over leadership of the label, as opposed to hiring a replacement.
 In June 2008, Shakir Stewart was appointed as the executive vice president of Def Jam, a position that was previously left vacant since December 2007.
-However, on November 1, Stewart committed suicide, vacating the position again.
-Stewart was responsible for helping to sign Young Jeezy to the label in 2004.
+However, on November 1, Stewart committed suicide, vacating the position again..